On any given day, 2.1 percent of the American population, that’s 6,867,000 people, are engaged in planning or hosting a social event.

 If you’re catering, figure out when you need to place the order, and when you can have it delivered to ensure it arrives on time, and the food is fresh.

-Create a master checklist for every aspect of your party, then break it down by creating a week-by-week to-do list for the weeks, and days leading up to the party.
+Create a master checklist for your celebration of life catering Toronto event with every aspect of your party, then break it down by creating a week-by-week to-do list for the weeks, and days leading up to the party.

 If you’re a visual person, writing things out in an actual calendar or planner can be helpful.